Creating storage buckets | Cloud Storage | Google Cloud

 Where:

-• [BUCKET_NAME] is the name you want to give your bucket, subject to naming requirements.
-For example, my-bucket.
+* `[BUCKET_NAME]` is the name you want to give your bucket, subject to [naming requirements](https://cloud.google.com/storage/docs/naming#requirements).
+For example, `my-bucket`.

-• [BUCKET_LOCATION] is the location where you want to store your bucket's object data.
-For example, US-EAST1.
+* `[BUCKET_LOCATION]` is the [location](https://cloud.google.com/storage/docs/locations) where you want to store your bucket's [object data](https://cloud.google.com/storage/docs/key-terms#objects).
+For example, `US-EAST1`.

-• [STORAGE_CLASS] is the default storage class of your bucket.
-For example, NEARLINE.
+* `[STORAGE_CLASS]` is the default [storage class](https://cloud.google.com/storage/docs/storage-classes) of your bucket.
+For example, `NEARLINE`.

-3. Use cURL to call the JSON API:
+3. Use [`cURL`](http://curl.haxx.se/) to call the [JSON API](https://cloud.google.com/storage/docs/json_api):

 curl -X POST --data-binary @[JSON_FILE_NAME].json \